fairscape/fairscape.github.io/install/install.md

 ## Step 2: Clone FAIRSCAPE deployment repo

-With kubectl properly configured it is time to download the necessary kubernetes manifest files.
+With kubectl properly configured it is time to download the necessary kubernetes manifest files (instructions for kuberentes cluster to build correct resources).
+We will change directories to the newly cloned directory.

 ```shell
 git clone https://github.com/fairscape/deployment